DataAlchemist1/Walmart-Sales-Forecast-Project/README.md

 22. Which city has the largest tax/VAT percentage?
 23. Which customer type pays the most in VAT?
 # Code
-Click [Walmart Data SQL query.sql](url) to find the code to this project
+Vist [Walmart Data SQL query.sql](url) to find the code to this project